Kal P. Dal: Death and legacy

-He died on January 18, 1985, ten days before his 36th birthday.
-The death was caused by cerebral haemorrhage.
+He died on January 18, 1985, from a cerebral haemorrhage.

 After his death he got one of the local Pågatåg trains named after him.
 All of the Pågatåg trains are named after famous people from Scania.
 In 2005 he also got a street in his home town Arlöv named after him.
 It was originally suggested that he would get a statue instead, and there is a Facebook group with thousands of members dedicated to making the statue a reality.

 Pascal, a rock band from Gotland, Sweden, made a cover of the song "Jonnie".
 The well-known Swedish indie rock band Bob Hund have cited Kal P. Dal as an inspiration.